 This is something we all learned in primary school.
 We have contrasting colors and complementary colors.
-In your signage, you want the letters to contrast with the background they’re applied to or mounted on.
+In your signage, especially with wayfinding sign systems, you want the letters to contrast with the background they’re applied to or mounted on.
 Contrast isn’t about clashing.
 Colors of your letters should be such that they stand out against the background.
 But shouldn’t look flashy or garish.

 Probably the worst signage design mistake: no measurements!
 Signs lose their charm when one runs out of space at the end.
 The letters that started at a distance, begin getting closer towards the end.
 They get wrapped awkwardly.